What is the QCF?

 The Level 6 Diploma requires about 400 hours of study.
 This consists of three units, totalling 40 credits.
 When these are completed, you will be eligible for the award of the Level 6 Diploma.

 Using this structure, you can choose to complete just the Certificate, or go on to the full Diploma.
-However, you will receive a formal qualifications as you complete each unit, so that you can gain instant recognition of your achievements.
+However, you will receive a formal qualification as you complete each unit, so that you can gain instant recognition of your achievements.

 How does this compare with qualifications in Scotland?